Wurlitzer

 used exclusively for motion pictures, it was possible for the instrument to be

-installed in three chambers (Main, Solo, and Percussion) behind the movie
+installed in three chambers (Main, Solo, and Percussion) behind the movie screen.
+The console was situated to the left of the

-left of the proscenium on a turntable lift.
+proscenium on a turntable lift.
+The

-console which was once the piano-console organ at the Cozy Theatre in Masterton (see below).
+was once the piano-console organ at the Cozy Theatre in Masterton (see below).

 In